sedhossein/clean-code-with-clear-coder/README.md

 - don not have any fear of new langs or tools, they are easy like old ones, just you could learn somethings more from it.

+- Procedural code(using data structures) makes it hard to add new data structures because all the functions must change.
+OO code makes it hard to add new functions because all the classes must change.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna